-For example, with funding through the Good Jobs Initiative, the University of Hawai'i (through its community colleges) and the Chamber of Commerce have organized Sector Partnerships with emphasis on key employment sectors.
-The Hawai'i State Department of Education has created the Workforce Development Branch which is dedicated to "coordinating educational opportunities with Hawai'i's business sectors to help schools prepared students for the workforce."
+For example, with funding through the Good Jobs Initiative and Quest grant, the University of Hawai'i (through its community colleges), Department of Labor and Industrial Relations, and the Chamber of Commerce have organized Sector Partnerships with emphasis on key employment sectors.
+The Hawai'i State Department of Education has created its Workforce Development Branch which is dedicated to "coordinating educational opportunities with Hawai'i's business sectors to help schools prepare students for the workforce."

-These is optimism and a groundswell of interest and support from various organizations and non-profits, all of whom recognize that in a small, remote economy workforce development plays a critical role in economic development, and that good jobs are essential to greater prosperity.
+There is optimism and a groundswell of interest and support from various organizations and nonprofits, all of whom recognize that in a small, remote economy, workforce development plays a critical role in economic development, and that good jobs are essential to greater prosperity.

-There is promise as the economic engines pivot to more targeted futures in Health care, Technology, Creative Arts, and other promising economic clusters.
-Private businesses such as Hawai'i Pacific Health have collaborated with local high schools to create certifications and pathways to health care careers.
-Most recently, a new organization has been created called the Hawai'i Workforce Funders Collaborative, which is composed of nine philanthropic foundations, and their focus is "To strengthen partnerships and systems to provide equitable access to living wage jobs for Hawai'i residents."
+There is promise as the economic engines pivot to more targeted futures in Health Care, Engineering, Technology, Creative Arts, and other promising economic clusters.
+Private businesses such as Hawai'i Pacific Health and Queen's Health Care System have collaborated with local high schools to create certifications and pathways to health care careers.
+Most recently, a new organization has been created called the Hawai'i Workforce Funders Collaborative, which is composed of nine philanthropic foundations, and their focus is "to strengthen partnerships and systems to provide equitable access to living wage jobs for Hawai'i residents."